srehwald/eat-api/README.md

                         directory for JSON output (date parameter will be ignored if this argument is used)
 ```
 It is mandatory to specify the canteen (e.g. mensa-garching).
 Furthermore, you can specify a date, for which you would like to get the menu.
 If no date is provided, all the dishes for the current week will be printed to the command line. the `--jsonify` option is used for the API and produces some JSON files containing the menu data.

+#### Example
 Here are some sample calls:
 ```
 # Get the menus for the whole current week at mensa-garching
 $ python src/main.py mensa-garching